-- 5. Progress from Level 1 to Level 2 - (i) Students who obtain a total of 60 credits on the combined results of the Summer and Autumn examinations of the Level 1 courses are eligible for unrestricted entry into Level 2 courses. - (ii) Students must pass all their Level 1 language and literature examinations (21 credits) before attending any language and literature courses at Level 2. - (iii) Students who obtain less than 39 Level 1 business course credits on the combined results of the Summer and Autumn examinations of Level 1 may not enter Level 2 without the permission of the Faculty of Commerce. - (iv) Students who obtain fewer than 14 business course credits in the combined results of the Summer and Autumn examinations of Level 1 may not remain in the BComm (International) programme. - (v) All courses in B.Comm (International) Level 1 must be passed within two years of entering Level 1.
+5. Progress from Level 1 to Level 2

+- (i) Students who obtain a total of 60 credits on the combined results of the Summer and Autumn examinations of the Level 1 courses are eligible for unrestricted entry into Level 2 courses. - (ii) Students must pass all their Level 1 language and literature examinations (21 credits) before attending any language and literature courses at Level 2. - (iii) Students who obtain less than 39 Level 1 business course credits on the combined results of the Summer and Autumn examinations of Level 1 may not enter Level 2 without the permission of the Faculty of Commerce. - (iv) Students who obtain fewer than 14 business course credits in the combined results of the Summer and Autumn examinations of Level 1 may not remain in the BComm (International) programme. - (v) All courses in B.Comm (International) Level 1 must be passed within two years of entering Level 1.
 Otherwise the student may not remain in the Faculty of Commerce.

-Please Note: The Bachelor of Commerce (International) programme is currently in the process of review and it is likely that substantial changes will take place in the programme of study in Level 1, Level 2 and Level 3 from the academic year 2001/2002 onwards.
-Students who fail to achieve 60 credits in Level 1 by the second examination offering of the academic year 2000/2001 may not be in a position to take Level 1 examinations based on 2000/2001 courses in subsequent years.
+Please Note: The Bachelor of Commerce (International) programme is currently in the process of review and it is likely that substantial changes will take place in the programme of study in Level 1, Level 2 and Level 3 from the academic year 2002/2003 onwards.
+Students who fail to achieve 60 credits in Level 1 by the second examination offering of the academic year 2001/2002 may not be in a position to take Level 1 examinations based on 2001/2002 courses in subsequent years.
 The provisions of Rule 10 will then apply.

-- 6. Progress from Level 2 to Year Abroad - To progress from Level 2 to an approved university or business school abroad, students must have completed all Level 1 and Level 2 courses and have achieved 60 credits in Level 1, and a minimum of 31.5 business course credits in Level 2 (which must include 7.5 credits for the course BMGT 1004) and 22.5 language and literature credits. - 7.
-Progress from Year Abroad to Level 3 at University College Dublin Students must meet the following requirements before progressing to Level 3: - (i) Achieve 60 credits in Level 1 and Level 2.
+6. Progress from Level 2 to Year Abroad

+To progress from Level 2 to an approved university or business school abroad, students must have completed all Level 1 and Level 2 courses and have achieved 60 credits in Level 1, and a minimum of 31.5 business course credits in Level 2 (which must include 7.5 credits for the course BMGT 1004) and 22.5 language and literature credits.

+- 7. Progress from Year Abroad to Level 3 at University College Dublin Students must meet the following requirements before progressing to Level 3: - (i) Achieve 60 credits in Level 1 and Level 2.

 - (ii) Pass their approved course of study at the counterpart university or business school.
-Where subjects at the counterpart university or business school are not passed, students are required to sit the repeat examination at the host university or business school.
-The Faculty of Commerce also reserve the right to require students who fail courses abroad, to sit and pass equivalent or nominated courses in UCD after the student has returned to UCD. - 8.
+Where course(s) and the associated examination(s) (and repeats) at the counterpart university or business school are not passed, students are required to sit and pass equivalent or nominated course(s) in UCD after the student has returned to UCD. - 8.
 Students may not attend courses and may not take examinations in courses from more than two consecutive levels in any one academic year. - 9.
-Honours in the degree will be awarded based on Level 3 marks. - 10.
-Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course and pay the associated fee.
+Honours in the degree will be awarded based on Level 3 marks. - Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course and pay the associated fee.
 Students should note that courses may change from year to year, may not be offered in certain years, and may be dropped entirely from the programme.
 This will require the substitution of a course(s) by additional course(s) and will entail re-registration, re-attendance and the payment of the appropriate fees.